CRV-101 Vaccine Description

 CRV-101 is a next-generation shingles vaccine candidate designed to maximize the CMI protection by combining the gE protein antigen with our proprietary adjuvant.

-Curevo is a Seattle, Washington, based clinical-stage company, with partners including South Korea’s Mogam Institute for Biomedical Research and GC Pharma.
+Curevo is a Seattle, Washington, based clinical-stage company with partners in South Korea’s Mogam Institute for Biomedical Research and GC Pharma.
 For more information, please visit www.curevovaccine.com.

 CRV-101 Vaccine Indication

-CRV-101 is currently indicated to prevent shingles in adults age 50 and older.
+The CRV-101 vaccine candidate is currently indicated to prevent shingles in adults age 50 and older.